 - Basic Life Support training – The BLS program is tailored for HCPs.
 It teaches both 1-person and 2-person CPR as well as basic first aid.
 It teaches trainees about the AHA BLS guidelines from 2010 as well.
 Re-certification is available for this program, lasting 4 hours.

 If you plan on becoming a certified CPR rescuer, take one of our BLS programs and get your credentials today.
-Requirements as easy to complete and renew.
+Requirements are as easy to complete and renew.
 Sign up for training today.